typeRYOON/LeetCode/README.md

 # LeetCode

 [My Progress](https://leetcode.com/typeRYOON/) in [LeetCode](https://leetcode.com/problemset/).
-I will be adding 5 solutions a day.
+I will be adding 35 solutions every week on Sundays.

 Press <kbd>Control</kbd> + <kbd>F</kbd> to search for anything you want.